[A problem is said to be Turing-complete if it can only be solved by a Turing machine or any system that is TuringEquivalent

 ) don't allow you to write a generic object-marshaling library within the language itself. --VladimirSlepnev?

 - In the above cases, some needed I/O facility is missing.
 Java disallows access to raw IP sockets, etc. TuringCompleteness speaks only of being able to compute a function (determine the result given the inputs) in a bounded amount of time.
 Never mind HOW it gets its inputs, or presents its outputs, in other words.
+Or - for that matter - how someone looking at those outputs is supposed to interpret them.

 - There is a famous (among computer scientists) quote: "Beware of the Turing tar-pit in which everything is possible but nothing of interest is easy." --Alan Perlis